Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial.markdown

 **Step 3:**Right-click your package (it should be your name) in the `Package Explorer` and click on `Configure` -> `Convert to Maven Projecr`.

 ![drawing](/images/screenshot_2.png)

+**Step 4:**Change the `Artifact Id` field to Hello World and click `Finish` in the lower right hand corner.

 ![drawing](/images/screenshot_3.png)

+**Step 5:**Double-click the pom.xml in the `Package Explorer` to open it.
+Click the `pom.xml` tab at the bottom of the scren to activte it.
+You should now see something like this.

 ![drawing](/images/screenshot_4.png)
 ![drawing](/images/screenshot_5.png)
 ![drawing](/images/screenshot_6.png)